Julusian/pkg-prebuilds/README.md

 * `runtime` - The runtime it was built for (node, electron, nwjs) (default: node)
 * `arch` - The architecture it was built for (x64, arm64 etc) (default: current process arch)
 * `platform` - The platform it was built for (win32, linux, darwin) (default: current process platform)
+* `extraFiles` - Extra files to be copied, typically so/dll/dylib files that must reside next to the `.node` file

 ### pkg-prebuilds-verify